 Author contributions.
 R. Humphries wrote the manuscript, led the overall data analysis and interpretation, ran all instruments, except the Tekran, during the field campaign, performed quality control on aerosol, and ran the box model and interpreted the results.
 R. Schofield led AAS project 4032, and was instrumental in the field campaign and data analysis.
-M. Keywood 15 and J. Ward provided aerosol instrumentation.
+M. Keywood and J. Ward provided aerosol instrumentation.
 J. Pierce provided the box model, and assisted in its commissioning.
 C. Gionfriddo, M. Tate and D. Krabbenhoft provided, ran and performed quality control on Hg data.
 I. Galbally and S. Molloy provided and installed ozone instrumentation while I. Galbally, S. Molloy, A. Klekociuk and R. Humphries performed quality control.
-P. Johnston, K. Kreher and A. Thomas provided the instrument, technical support and analysis

-- of data from the MAX-DOAS.
-A. Robinson, N. Harris and A. Thomas provided the instrument, technical support and analysis of data from the MAX-DOAS.
+P. Johnston, K. Kreher and A. Thomas provided the instrument, technical support and analysis of data from the MAX-DOAS.
 A. Robinson, N. Harris and A. Thomas provided the GC-ECD instrument.
 A. Robinson and N. Harris performed GC-ECD data quality control and running algorithms.
 R. Johnson produced chlorophyll data from fluorescence measurements.
 S. Wilson and R. Humphries calculated OH concentrations.
-R. Schofield, M. Keywood and S. Wilson provided academic support. - Acknowledgements.
-This research was funded by the Australian Antarctic Science Grant Program (AAS Project 4032).
-Additional support was also provided by the CSIRO OCE Post-graduate Top-Up Scholarship.
+R. Schofield, M. Keywood and S. Wilson provided academic support.

+Acknowledgements.
+This research was funded by the Australian Antarctic Science Grant Programme (AAS project 4032).
+Additional support was also provided by the CSIRO OCE Postgraduate Top-Up Scholarship.
 We would also like to thank the SIPEXII team and the Australian Antarctic Division for logistics and technical support during the campaign, in particular L. Symons, K. Briggs, M. Jordan, M. Longmire, I. McLean, J. Reeve and K. Meiners.
 We thank R. Chang and F. Yu for assistance in model commissioning.
-Development of the uDirac was - 30 R. Chang and F. Yu for assistance in model commissioning.
 Development of the μ Dirac was funded by the UK Natural Environmental Research Council (NERC).
 We thank A. Gordon for running the peak analysis software for the μ Dirac.
 N. Harris and A. Robinson would like to thank NERC for financial support through an Advanced Research Fellowship and the CAST project.